University of East London

 Applicants with disabilities

-Applicants with disabilities will be offered reasonable adjustments and support at key stages of the selection procedure, including online tests and attendance for the competence interview, upon request.
+Applicants with disabilities will be offered reasonable adjustments and support at key stages of the admissions procedures, including accessing the Assessment Day tests and attendance for the Panels Day, upon request.

 Last updated: